bc913/cpp_cmake_scaffold/README.md

 ## Application Packaging
 Running the following commands will pack the output as a whole.
 None of the libraries will be packaged.

-To package this application navigate to build dir and run:
+Navigate to the build tree and run:
 ```cmd
 cd .\Build\win-x64\
 cpack -G <Package_Generator> -C <Configuration> -B <Destitnation_DirName_For_Packaging> -P <Project_Name> -D CPACK_MONOLITHIC_INSTALL=1 --verbose